 Some schools have regular visits from therapists, or even resident therapists.
-Work with your child in the classroom can be of considerable benefit, because it is desirable to establish good communication everywhere.
+Work with your child in the classroom can be of considerable benefit because it supports the child’s learning in targeted and functional ways.

 Treatment by a physio

-Treatment depends on what each child may need, and might involve advice and a programme to follow at home, or weekly treatment plus home programme, or perhaps an intensive course of treatment.
+Treatment depends on what each child may need and might involve advice and a programme to follow at home, or weekly treatment plus home programme, or perhaps an intensive course of treatment.
+Physiotherapists also work in a consultative way with schools and teachers, providing advice on reducing risk in daily activities, e.g. lifting a child from a wheelchair.
 Children can be seen individually or in small groups and may be seen in clinics, at home or in school.
-The length of time children will need to attend for physiotherapy depends on the age of the child, need, and practical considerations such as who else the child is seeing.
-The average length of therapy with a 6-year-old who has developmental co-ordination disorder would be two to three terms.
+The length of time children will need to attend for physiotherapy depends on the age of the child, need, and rate of progress the child makes.

 Referral to a physiotherapist

 All NHS hospitals have a paediatric physiotherapy department, which can be accessed via referral through GPs or medical consultants.
-Private physiotherapists can be accessed directly by parents, and most children with SEN will need a physiotherapist with neuro-developmental experience.
+Private physiotherapists can be accessed directly by parents.

-An occupational therapist can provide therapy and specialist equipment to help your child manage or improve specific difficulties.
-This can range from exercises to help with handwriting, through to teaching basic tasks such as teeth brushing to children with developmental delay.
+An occupational therapist works with children to improve their ability to do daily activities.
+They can provide specialist equipment to help your child manage or improve specific tasks eg equipment to help with handwriting, or teeth brushing or managing a child’s sensory sensitivity to day to day functioning.
 The aim is to maximise a child’s potential ability and increase independence.

 Problems which an occupational therapist can help with include:

-- Hand-eye co-ordination, where children have problems with copying from a blackboard or ball games
+- Hand-eye co-ordination, such as when children have problems with copying from a blackboard or ball games.

-- Sensory integration, when children find it difficult to process message from the senses into motor responses and can result in clumsiness
+- Sensory integration, when children find it difficult to process message from the senses into motor responses.